You can buy life insurance for your grandparents to cover their end-of-life expenses.

 A grandchild’s most common insurable interest is to cover their grandparent’s funeral costs, medical bills, and other end-of-life expenses.

-That said, which policy and company are best depends upon their health, age and why you need coverage.
+That said, which type of policy and company is best depends on their health, age, and why you need coverage.

 Final expense insurance

-A final expense plan is a small whole life insurance policy that provides peace of mind knowing you can pay for your grandparent’s burial or cremation costs when they die.
+Final expense insurance is a small whole life insurance policy that provides peace of mind knowing you can pay for your grandparent’s burial or cremation costs when they die.

 They don’t need to be in good health to qualify because the underwriting is very lenient, and there is no medical exam.

-The policy will pay out a lump sum cash benefit to the beneficiary.
-There are no restrictions on how the money is spent.
-Because the policy is whole life, the rates will not change, and the coverage lasts forever.
+The policy will pay out a lump sum cash benefit to the beneficiary, and there are no restrictions on how the money is spent.
+Because the policy is whole life, the premiums will not change, and the coverage lasts forever.

 Guaranteed acceptance